Igalia/ref-cpp/README.md

 };
 ```

+### Raw WebAssembly proof-of-concept

+[Milestone 4](./milestones/m4/) implements this proof of concept.
+As
+we don't yet have a compiler from C to WebAssembly that supports
+`externref`, this example is written directly in WebAsembly.

+Already, this proof-of-concept shows some interesting results.
+One is
+the existence proof that [JS can provide a GC-managed heap for C and C++
+allocations](./milestones/m4#heap-provided-by-gc-capable-host).

+Another result is that because GC-managed objects need no finalizers,
+there is [no need to force programs to "yield" to allow finalizers to
+run](./milestones/m4#no-need-to-break-up-main-loop-into-async-function).

+Interestingly, we also find that [allocating C/C++ objects on GC heap
+can have higher performance than linear memory plus
+finalizers](./milestones/m4#lower-run-time-overhead-than-m0).

+Finally we note that [the resulting system will be faster with the full
+GC proposal](./milestones/m4#path-towards-gc-proposal), when it is no
+longer necessary to call out to JavaScript for object allocation and
+access.

+### GC and C++ integration

+Having proven that such a system can work well on the low-level, we
+would like to target C++.
+If we assume that LLVM has basic support for
+externref, then what we'd like to do is to add annotations to
-We'll add annotations to user-defined C++ types that are to be GC
+user-defined C++ types that are to be GC managed, and arrange for the
-managed, and arrange for the compiler to allocate their instances and
+compiler to allocate their instances and allocate their members via the
-allocate their members via the imports defined above.
-The language
+imports defined above.
+The language extension is defined in more detail
-extension is defined in more detail below, but it looks like this:
+below, but it looks like this:

 ```c++
 template<typename T>